 IMRT gives less radiotherapy to normal tissues compared to standard radiotherapy.
 Research shows that long term side effects such as a dry mouth can be milder or less common with IMRT.
 It has been tested in a UK clinical trial called PARSPORT for head and neck cancers, including mouth cancer.
 The trial found that IMRT worked as well as conventional radiotherapy.
 The trial also found that 4 out of 10 (40%) people who had IMRT had a dry mouth after treatment compared with just over 7 out of 10 (70%) who had conventional radiotherapy.

-The ArChIMEDEs-Op study is looking at giving an increased dose of IMRT with standard chemotherapy for oropharyngeal cancer.
-This study is for people whose cancer is not linked to the human papilloma virus (HPV).
+The ArChIMEDEs-Op study which has closed to recruitment, is looking at giving an increased dose of IMRT with standard chemotherapy for oropharyngeal cancer.
+The people taking part have cancer that is not linked to the human papilloma virus (HPV).

 Other research trials are looking at combining radiotherapy with biological therapy.
 You can find out more about radiotherapy trials for mouth and oropharyngeal cancer on our clinical trials database.
-Go to the advanced search and choose 'radiotherapy' from the dropdown menu of cancer types and 'mouth cancer' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 You may have chemotherapy for mouth and oropharyngeal cancer on its own or in combination with other treatments.
 Doctors are looking into different combinations of drugs, different doses, and giving treatments in a different order.
 Some of the chemotherapy drugs used are

 The CompARE trial is looking at different treatments for oropharyngeal cancer, including chemotherapy and radiotherapy.